b0rv3g4r4/PSO-Group-Assignament/README.md

 # PSO-Group-Assignament
-Use PSO to assign X students with subjects to X group.
+Use **Particle Swarm Optimization** to assign X students with subjects to X group.

 # INTRODUCTION
 We have members of a set that must be assigned to subsets optimizing a certain